Acellera/htmd/doc/source/how-to/docking-poses.md

 poses, scores = dock(protein, ligand, numposes=20)
 ```

 Omitting `center` and `extent` triggers the whole-protein auto-bounding-box: `dock` sets the box centre to the protein's geometric centre and the extent to the protein's bounding-box dimensions plus a 10 Å buffer on each side.
-Useful when the binding site is unknown - no need to compute the box yourself.
+Useful when the binding site is unknown, since you don't have to compute the box yourself.
 Expect noisier scores and more time per dock.

 ### Targeted docking with multiple ligands